libryder/codingchallenge/README.md

 3. Create tests and ensure you didn't break anything.
 4. Submit pull request.

-**Handling Challenge Solutions**
+**Submitting Challenge Solutions**

 Challenges can be submitted to the [Weekly Coding Challenge](http://weeklycodingchallenge.com) website.
 You can vote on solutions if you are logged in.
-As of 1-17-2013 this service is not complete.
-Signin via GitHub/Twitter will be coming very soon.